Frequently Asked Questions

 - 6. How long is the UCDC Internship Program?

-The UCDC Internship Program is 10 weeks long, starting immediately after finals week in June.
-The Summer 2019 dates are tentatively scheduled for June 15/16 through August 24, 2019.
-Students must arrive on June 15/16 in order to attend a mandatory orientation but graduating seniors may seek a waiver (to avoid the fee for missing the orientation) from the UCDC Advisor.
+The UCDC Internship Program is 10 weeks long, starting immediately after finals week in June (typically mid-June through mid-August).
+Students residing at the UC Washington Center must arrive by certain date (announced early in the program) in order to attend a mandatory orientation but graduating seniors may seek a waiver to avoid the fee for missing the orientation from the UCDC Advisor.
 Some students may also choose to extend their stay into the fall quarter.
 If you decide to do this, you must let the UCDC Advisor know so they can forward your information to the UCDC Academic Internship Program.
 If you are a graduating Senior, you may even be offered a full-time job after the completion of your internship.
 In this case, your stay in D.C. will be indefinite!

 - 7. Where do students live when they are in Washington D.C.?